sudo-sh/sudo-sh.github.io/_pages/about.md

 - Academic Email: **ssharma04 [at] gatech [dot] edu**
 - Personal Email: **me [at] sudarshan-sh [dot] com**

+## Updates
+- **I am looking for an Internship next Summer (May 2024 - August 2024) in the areas of Architecture, Security or Hardware.**

 <!-- ## Updates

 * **January 2021**